Skip to contents

 • pattern_col: (default "pattern") Name of the regex pattern column in regex_table.

-• return_cols: (default NULL) Vector of columns from data to include in the output.
-If NULL, all columns from data are included.
+• data_return_cols: (default NULL) Vector of additional columns from data to include in the output.

 • regex_return_cols: (default NULL) Vector of additional columns from regex_table to include in the output.